 Private student loans could also be available.
 The lender will consider your credit history, your income, and your debt-to-income ratio, so if you’ve recently lost your income, you won’t qualify.
 If a working relative with good credit is willing to accept the risks associated with cosigning — which include being fully responsible for the loan if the student does not repay it — then a private student loan could help.

 Do you have a 401(k)?
 About half of 401(k) plans allow participants to take out a 401(k) loan.
 If you no longer work for the company, a loan may not be an option.
 However, it may be possible to take a distribution or to roll your 401(k) into an IRA, then take an IRA distribution.
-As a last resort, you could cash out your account.
+You could even cash out your account.
 (Related: COVID-19 prompts changes to retirement plan rules)

 Financial professionals consider these options to be last resorts.
 Retirement plan loans, early distributions, and especially cash-outs can have major effects on your tax liability and your ability to retire when you want.
 (Related: Borrowing from your 401(k): The risks)